diamondj1991/Flask-REST-API/README.md

+# Stores REST API

-# This is a REST API implemented in Flask, used to authenticate users, access stores, and their items
+This is built with Flask, Flask-RESTful, Flask-JWT, and Flask-SQLAlchemy.
+It is used to authenticate users, access stores, and their items.

+Deployed on Heroku.